 Alumni are usually in the best position to help students, so all students are encouraged to engage them.
 Most alums are willing to help and are waiting for your contact.
 The M.P.A. director can assist you in finding alums that may be of assistance and the director can also provide the relevant contact information.
 The M.P.A.
 LinkedIn group is another resource to connect with alumni.

 All M.P.A. faculty members, particularly the director, are available to provide you with guidance in planning a career.
 It is your responsibility to contact M.P.A. faculty members for this purpose.
 They may help you to identify internship possibilities.
 They may suggest that you talk with a public service professional, perhaps with one of the M.P.A. program's graduates.
 They will furnish you with advice on professional development.
 M.P.A. faculty members, especially the director, may be alerted by M.P.A. program alumni and other public service professionals about job openings, particularly locally.
 The director will post information on such openings on the student email list.

-Professional development refers to the socialization of public service professional – the education, community involvement and service, organizational membership and participation, and study and reflection that contribute to acquiring the knowledge, skills, professional norms and ethical values, and personal relationships that are distinctive to the public service professions.
+Professional development refers to the socialization of public service professionals the education, community involvement and service, organizational membership and participation and study and reflection that contribute to acquiring the knowledge, skills, professional norms and ethical values and personal relationships that are distinctive to the public service professions.

 For M.P.A. students, professional development contributes to the acquisition of what is often called the professional edge and it is the sum of qualities that define excellence in a public service professional.
 There are many organizations for public service professionals.

 - Association of Public Policy and Management (APPAM)